jdavis/jdavis.github.com/_posts/2014-04-05-vim-tab-madness-buffers-vs-tabs.md

 layout: post
 title: Vim Tab Madness.
 Buffers vs Tabs
 description:
+    Vim's buffers vs tabs is a hot topic.
 Vim's idea of what a tab is leads to a lot of confusion and is actually really limiting.
 Using buffers correctly is far more powerful.
 I explore that in this post as I was confused for a long time by it.
 css:
     - /css/code.css
 ---